Health Rising’s 2024 BIG (little) End of the Year Donation Drive

 Low cortisol levels were one of the first abnormalities found in ME/CFS.
 Dr. Kaufman stated that virtually everyone with ME/CFS (@90%) has a problem with the hypothalamic-pituitary axis – which could result from intracranial hypertension pounding away at the pituitary.
 Low cortisol levels have also popped up again several times in long COVID.

-Even the low cortisol findings have come under suspicion lately in both ME/CFS and long COVID because of concerns that researchers have not taken into account that altered circadian rhythms may have thrown morning cortisol levels off.
+Even the low cortisol findings have come under suspicion lately in both ME/CFS and long COVID because of concerns that researchers have not accounted for altered circadian rhythms which may have thrown morning cortisol readings off.
 (Janet Mullington is exploring this issue in ME/CFS in an Open Medicine Foundation-funded study (blog coming up).

 Epstein-Barr Virus